scikit-build/scikit-build-core/docs/configuration.md

 This is not ready for plugin development outside of scikit-build-core;
-`tool.scikit-build.experimental=true` is required to use plugins that are not shipped with scikit-build-core, since the interface is provisional.
+`tool.scikit-build.experimental=true` is required to use plugins that are not shipped with scikit-build-core, since the interface is provisional and may change between _minor_ versions.

 :::